Sleepyowl/jsprolog/README.md

 ### What is it?

-It's a simple Prolog interpreter written with ECMAScript 5.
+It's a simple Prolog interpreter written with TypeScript.
 I've adapted it from [Jan's javascript Prolog interpreter](http://ioctl.org/logic/prolog-latest) because I needed a convenient automated theorem proving engine in JavaScript.

 ### What it can do
 It can solve simple stuff, for instance N-queen problem.
 It supports tail recursion.